🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 Choosing a Butt Plug with a Flared Base

 Unlike other anal toys, like dildos and probes that are meant for in-out action, butt plugs literally plug your butt.
 A continuous feeling of fullness is their game.
 Plugs are usually tapered for easy insertion and flare towards the bottom.
 As mentioned above, they come in different materials, each offering up different sensations for your pleasure.
 You can find flared smooth plugs, flared textured plugs, and flared vibrating plugs.
 The butt plug differentiates itself from the standard dildo by also having a flared base or stopper at the bottom of the sex toy, to prevent it from slipping inside or getting lost in the anus.
+For comprehensive information about why flared bases are mandatory for anal safety, read our guide on butt plug anatomy and safety features.

 How Exactly to Use My Butt Plug

 No matter your gender and sexual orientation, butt plugs can increase your sexual pleasure.
 Follow this step-by-step guide to learn how to safely use a butt plug.
+For preparation techniques and relaxation strategies, also see our comprehensive anal play guide.

 Exercise caution, be patient, insert the butt plug slowly, and begin by pushing only the tip into your anus.
 Hold it there for a moment, allowing your anal sphincter muscles to relax before pulling it out and taking a break.
 When you're ready, reinsert the butt plug, pushing it slightly deeper.
 Try deep breathing exercises to relax your muscles.
 Continue this exercise until you can fully insert your butt plug.
 Be patient - you might not be able to insert the plug on your first try.
 Trust us, your patience will have been worth it in the end!

-A Word from The Dildo Hub Team
+Final Thoughts from The Dildo Hub Team

 Truth is, butt plugs are hella good.
 If you are interested in anal play, consider trying a butt plug for added stimulation during partnered or solo sex.
 Butt plugs can feel amazing, but they're not everyone's cup of tea.
 Be sure to go slow and play safe, and don't give up at the first sign of discomfort — sometimes a tweak in your technique is all you need.